ffff00-korj/nvim_config/README.md

 # About
-My personal NeoVim configuration, written in lua.
+My personal NeoVim configuration (minimalistic version), written in lua.
 It contains:
-* Lazy
+* Lazy (greatest neovim package manager)
 * Custom bindings
-* VSCode theme and others
+* Treesitter for cool highlights
-* Lsp and lsp config
+* Lsp and lsp config (pyright and luals)
-* Custom lualine
+* Git plugins and Undotree to work with changes
-* Debugger for python
+* Python Linters and format on save
-* and more...
+* VSCode theme

 ```sh
 # run NeoVim